How to Make Money Online From Writing So That You Don’t Waste Your Time

 Writing books.

-You can write books and then sell them on Amazon.
-You can also sell eBooks on your own blog.
+You can write books and sell them on Amazon or sell eBooks on your own blog.

 I’ve truthfully never made much money off self-publishing or launching eBooks.
 My first eBook venture on here was a total flop.
 I never made the money back that I spent on the designing of the damn thing.
 Don’t even get me started on the time that I invested into it.
 I’ve made more money through Amazon, but it’s not exactly a fortune.

-I don’t want you think that you could get rich from one book off Amazon.
-I mean technically, I’m sure that you could.
+I don’t want you to think that you could get rich from one book on Amazon.
+I mean, technically, I’m sure that you could.
 I don’t want to discourage you, but someone has to be realistic around here.

-If you want to self-publish on Amazon, you’re going to want to speak with a designer and a proofreader.
-The process is pretty straight forward.
+If you want to self-publish on Amazon, you will want to speak with a designer and a proofreader.
+The process is pretty straightforward.
 A few Google searches could point you in the right direction.

 You’re probably thinking right now about which option is better.